Waleed18574/PythonPortfolio/Business_Data_Analytics_Projects/Project_6_Predicting_Teloc_Customers_Churn/README.md

 ***telecom_customer_churn_joined.csv*** data includes information about a fictitious telecom company that provided home phone and Internet services to 7,043 California customers with 37 variables in the third quarter.
 Each row represents a customer, each variable contains the customer's attributes.
 It shows which clients have canceled their service shows, stayed, or joined up.

-The following table shows the data types of the 37 variables with theri meaning.
+The following table shows the  the 37 variables with their meaning.

 | Variable         | Meaning |